jubinjose/marta_sim/Readme.md

 ## Description of folders within repo

-app – This is the actual project folder structured as a maven ready folder.
+app – Maven project for the Java backend

-app/src – All source code (java and html/js/css) for the project
+app/src – All source code (java and UI) for the project

 test – All provided test files